 The train station's planning, engineering and construction is a public-private project requiring the involvement, review and approval of state and federal agencies, and other entities.
 Potomac Shores has been working with VRE, CSX, the Commonwealth of Virginia, Prince William County and the U.S. Department of Transportation to coordinate the design and construction of the station.

-Potomac Shores is contributing nearly $20 million toward the train station in partnership with the various agencies.
+Potomac Shores is contributing funding for design and construction of the train station and parking in partnership with the various agencies.
 The 16,000 square-foot head house will offer scenic views of the Potomac River, and will serve as the entrance to the boarding platforms at the track level below.
 A two-story design, the head house is planned to offer restaurants, a coffee shop, office space, dry cleaners, outdoor patios and other uses.
-Current estimates are that the station would be ready for passengers sometime in 2020.
-It is being designed by CORE architecture + design of Washington, D.C.